 DATE ACTION Online application system becomes available via the council website.
-C 1 September 2021 forms available from customer service centres, libraries and primary schools on request 31 October 2021 Deadline for submission of applications.
+1 September 2023 Common Aapplication forms (CAF) are available from customer service centres, libraries and primary schools on request 31 October 2023 Deadline for submission of applications.
 In the case of parents/carers of children living in Hull, the online application form is available on the Hull City Council Website.
-Any supporting evidence should be sent to Admissions Team, Room 128, Second Floor, Guildhall, Alfred Gelder Street, Hull, HU1 2AA.
-Please note: if you wish to change your preferences you can do so by amending your CAF form or online application yourself up to 31 October 2021 1 March 2022 Letters and emails sent to parents/carers confirming school allocations and rights of appeal where necessary 4 April 2022 Final date for appeal forms to be returned to the Admissions Team June 2022 Appeal hearings commence
+Any supporting evidence should be attached to the on line application or sent to Admissions Team, Room 128, Second Floor, Guildhall, Alfred Gelder Street, Hull, HU1 2AA.
+Please note: once you have submitted your application on line you cannot make any amendments.
+If you need to change your application you must contact the admissions team on 01482 300 300 or at Isadmissions@hullcc.gov.uk 1 March 2024 Parent are notified of their school allocations and rights of appeal where necessary 17 April 2024 Final date for appeal forms to be returned to the Admissions Team June 2024 Appeal hearings commence For Childron with on Fo lucation Health and Care Plan different dates apply.
+Please refer to

-\For Children with an Education, Health and Care Plan different dates apply.
+For Children with an Education, Health and Care Plan different dates apply.
+Please refer to the Hull Local Offer website.

-It is very important that you apply before 31 October 2021.
+It is very important that you apply before 31 October 2023.
 If you apply late you may find that all of the places at your preferred school have been allocated to pupils whose applications were made on time.